Having Trouble Licensing Your Work?

 A Los Angeles Royalty Disputes Attorney Will Help You Resolve Your Contract Dispute

-A royalty is payment (i.e. a percentage of gross or net profit or a fixed amount per sale) for the use of property, especially copyrighted works, patented inventions, or natural resources.
+A royalty is payment (i.e. a percentage of gross or net profit or a fixed amount per sale) for the use of property.
+It especially applies to copyrighted works, patented inventions and natural resources.
 When you license your work, whether it is through a copyright or a patent, you retain legal ownership of your work.
-A royalty payment is made to you, as the legal owner of the property, by those who want to use your product to generate revenue for themselves, or some other benefit.
-The terms of your payment are negotiated and memorialized in a royalty agreement.
+Anyone who uses your product to generate revenue should issue out royalty payments.
+You can negotiate or memorialize the terms of your payment with a royalty agreement.

-Royalty disputes arise when you, as the legal owner and licensor of your work, believe that the terms of your royalty agreement have been breached by the licensee.
+Royalty disputes arise when you believe that the terms of your royalty agreement have been breached by the licensee.
 For example, you may not get the royalty payment, or other benefit, that you originally agreed to.
-An attorney experienced in intellectual property can help you resolve your contract dispute, to ultimately receive the royalty benefits you believe you are entitled to.
+A Los Angeles royalty disputes attorney experienced in intellectual property can help you resolve your contract dispute.